 Florida swamp-funk slide guitarist Bill Wharton has been a musician for over a half a century.
 On his 1989 New Years Eve gig, Sauce Boss splashed a bottle of his Liquid Summer Hot Sauce into a huge pot of simmering gumbo, feeding the entire audience.
 The rest is history.
 200,000 bowls later, he’s still feeding the masses for free at his shows.
 The Sauce Boss show is a soul-shouting picnic of bluesy, rock and roll brotherhood.
 The Sauce Boss is the only personality that’s been featured in “Living Blues”, “GQ”, AND “Gourmet Magazine”.

 John Paul White is an American singer-songwriter and a former member of the duo The Civil Wars, which won the 2012 Grammy Awards for the best Folk Album and Country Performance by a Duo or Group and recorded four albums.
-A co-owner of "Single Lock Records," a local indie label that has released records by some of the Yellowhammer State’s finest, including Dylan LeBlanc, St. Paul & the Broken Bones, and legendary singer and songwriter Donnie Fritts, his new album, "Beulah", was released in 2016.
-His latest album, The Hurting Kind, appears in stores the Friday of Word of South, and he’ll be closing out this year’s festival on Sunday.
+A co-owner of “Single Lock Records,” a local indie label that has released records by some of the Yellowhammer State’s finest, including Dylan LeBlanc, St. Paul & the Broken Bones, and legendary singer and songwriter Donnie Fritts, his album Beulah was released in 2016, and his latest album, The Hurting Kind, in 2019, and he’ll be closing out this year’s festival on Sunday.

 Jontavious Willis grew up singing gospel with his grandfather at their Baptist church in Greenville, Georgia.
 In 2014 he decided he wanted to be a blues musician and began mastering as many blues instruments he could, including the guitar, harmonica, banjo and the cigar box.
 In 2018, he was an opening act for blues musician, Taj Mahal.
 Currently Willis is finishing his undergraduate studies in sociology at Columbus State University, and on weekends he plays at small house venues.